Arbabpouri/FileBomber/README.md

-# FileBomber
+## FileBomber

-A script to annoy friends.
-This script starts to create a large file and fills up the memory 💥🤖
+## A script to annoy friends This script starts creating large files and fills the secondary memory 💥🤖